A male leading on the stairs in the hallway.

 What is a current project?

+Currently, I have two book projects in development.
+The first is a monograph focusing on the concept of “accountability” as it creates and is created by technologies of academic surveillance.
+The second is a born-digital edited collection co-edited with Dr. Ashanka Kumari and Dr. Shane Wood (U. of Central Florida) tentatively titled Made Not Only in Grades: Multimodal Assessment in the Social Justice Turn.
 An ongoing project that I'm particularly proud of is the Digital Rhetoric Privacy Collective (DRPC).
 The DRPC is an interactive, coalitional resource which features activities, assignments, lesson plans, and other teaching materials for teaching about digital privacy and surveillance in writing classrooms.
-I'm a part of the Advisory Board with Dr. Charles Woods (A&M-Commerce), Morgan Banville (East Carolina U.), Cecilia Shelton (U of Maryland-College Park), Dr. Chen Chen (Utah State U.) and Dr. Noah Wason (Colgate University).
+I'm a part of the Advisory Board with Dr. Charles Woods (A&M-Commerce), Morgan Banville (Massachusetts Maritime Academy), Cecilia Shelton (U. of Maryland-College Park), Dr. Chen Chen (Utah State U.) and Dr. Noah Wason (SUNY Cortland).
 We are currently planning a number of initiatives, some of which Dr. Charles Woods and I hope to bring to the A&M-Commerce campus!

 Education